socialtroglodyte/pzTools/README.md

 pzTools is a program that allows you to create, edit, and delete mod files with a simple UI.

-I've opened this github repositry to post new test builds and receive user feedback.
+I've opened this github repository to post new test builds and receive user feedback.

 [Download Lastest](https://github.com/socialtroglodyte/pzTools/releases)